huggingface/blog/introducing-private-hub.md

 - [Inference API](https://huggingface.co/inference-api): every private model created on the Private Hub is deployed for inference in your own infrastructure via simple API calls.
 - [PRs and Discussions](https://huggingface.co/blog/community-update): support peer reviews on models, datasets, and spaces to improve collaboration across teams.

-From research to production, your data never leaves your servers.
-The Private Hub runs in your own compliant server.
-It provides enterprise security features like security scans, audit trail, SSO, and control access to keep your models and data secure.

-We provide flexible options for deploying your Private Hub in your private, compliant environment, including:

-- **Managed Private Hub (SaaS)**: runs in segregated virtual private servers (VPCs) owned by Hugging Face.
-You can enjoy the full Hugging Face experience on your own private Hub without having to manage any infrastructure.

-- **On-cloud Private Hub**: runs in a cloud account on AWS, Azure or GCP owned by the customer.
-This deployment option gives you full administrative control of the underlying cloud infrastructure and lets you achieve stronger security and compliance.

-- **On-prem Private Hub**: on-premise deployment of the Hugging Face Hub on your own infrastructure.
-For customers with strict compliance rules and/or workloads where they don't want or are not allowed to run on a public cloud.

 Now that we have covered the basics of what the Private Hub is, let's go over how companies are using it to accelerate their ML development.

 ## 3. How Are Companies Using the Private Hub to Accelerate Their ML Roadmap?